Fire Museum of Memphis: Exhibits

-Other exhibits consist of antique fire fighting equipment, historic uniforms, American and European Firefighter's helmets, badges, lanterns, antique fire fighting toys and fire engine scale models.
-A fire simulation room safely demonstrates the development of a fire in a residence where visitors feel the heat in the midst of the flames.
-The simulation recreates the experience of being in a burning house.
+Other exhibits consist of antique firefighting equipment, historic uniforms, American and European firefighter's helmets, badges, lanterns, antique fire fighting toys and fire engine scale models.
+A fire simulation room recreates the experience of being in a burning house.
 Video stations document the history of the Memphis Fire Department and the "Great Fires of Memphis."
-A model of the Fire Station No. 1, in which today's museum is housed, shows the station as it was in 1910.
-An Arcade Room allows children to play specially developed fire and life safety video games.
 Outside of the museum, a memorial wall is dedicated to the Memphis fire fighters who have died in the line of duty.